-Benjamin Baker did a physical
+Benjamin Baker did a physical demonstration to illustrate to the public how the Firth of Forth Bridge acts.

-acts.
 So, he had 2 men sit on a chair.
 And they were holding another man in the center, who was the suspended weight.
 And then they had some bricks anchoring down.
 They acted like the anchors pulling down.

-Just like in that seesaw example I

-just gave you.
-So, do you think that

-those men's arms are in tension or in
+Just like in that seesaw example I just gave you.
+So, do you think that those men's arms are in tension or in compression?